ACRONYM-Group/ACIRustServer/acidoc.md

 The `id` parameter must be a string and be the id of the user authenticating, and the `token` parameter must be a string and be the token for the user authenticating.

-The server will repond with a response packet with the `cmd` field set to `"a_auth"` with the `data` field filled with an empty object (only one authentication should be performed per connection).
+The server will repond with a response packet with the `cmd` field set to `"a_auth"`, no other information is required as only one authentication is required per connection.
 The response to a proper execution would be

-`{"cmd": "a_auth", "mode": "ok", msg: "", "data":{}}`
+`{"cmd": "a_auth", "mode": "ok", msg: ""}`

 ### g_auth